 In this traditional Chinese practice, an expert inserts tiny needles at specific points on your body.
 Small studies suggest it can ease migraine pain and may also lower the number of headaches.
 You should still keep up with your other treatments, too.

-Your body responds to pain with physical changes like a faster heart rate, tensed muscles, or cold hands.
+Your body responds to pain with physical changes like a faster heart rate, tensed muscles, and cold hands.
 In biofeedback, sensors measure these shifts, then feed the information to you as a blinking light or a tone you can hear.
 You learn to respond to the feedback and relax your muscles.
-Some studies show it can often reduce headache pain and how often you get migraines.
+Some studies show it can often reduce headache pain and/or how often you get migraines.

 Although it hasn't been studied in depth, massage may lower the number of headaches in some people, early research shows.
 It doesn't help with pain once a migraine starts.
 Massage can also ease stress, a common headache trigger.

-Research suggests that taking riboflavin (vitamin B2) and magnesium might help you get migraines less often, though it doesn't seem to relieve pain during a headache.
-Coenzyme Q10 may also lead to fewer migraines in adults and children, though you usually need to take it for several months to see a benefit.
+Research suggests that taking riboflavin (vitamin B2) and magnesium might help you get migraine attacks less often, though it doesn't seem to relieve pain during a headache.
+Coenzyme Q10 may also lead to fewer migraines in adults and children, although you usually need to take it for several months to see a benefit.

 Before you start, talk with your doctor to be sure it won't have side effects for you.